 Much like pericardial mesothelioma, little is known about how this type develops or all of its symptoms.

 In nearly all cases, the cancer starts out in one testicle before spreading throughout the body.
 To treat testicular mesothelioma, doctors will typically remove the affected testicle.
 Chemotherapy may also be used if the cancer has spread, though its effects are limited.

 Testicular mesothelioma has decent survival odds if caught early on.
-Recent data suggests that the median survival rate for patients is 2 years.
-Some patients may live longer than 5 years after their first diagnosis in rare cases.
+Recent data suggests that the median survival rate for patients is two years.
+Some patients may live longer than five years after their first diagnosis in rare cases.